Joint Living Trust

 A joint living trust is a single revocable living trust created by two individuals, almost always a married couple, to hold and manage their combined assets during their lifetimes and to distribute those assets upon the death of both spouses according to the terms they establish together.
 Both spouses serve as co-grantors and co-trustees, each retaining full authority to manage, invest, and distribute trust assets during their joint lifetimes.
 The joint living trust holds both community property and separate property of each spouse, though the trust document typically distinguishes between these categories for purposes of distribution upon the first spouse's death.
 A joint living trust avoids probate for all assets properly funded into the trust, providing privacy, efficiency, and continuity in asset management that a will-based estate plan cannot match.

 Upon the death of the first spouse, a joint living trust typically divides into two or more sub-trusts depending on the estate planning strategy employed.
 The most common structure is the AB trust (also called a bypass trust or credit shelter trust), which splits the trust into a survivor's trust (the "A" trust) containing the surviving spouse's assets and a bypass trust (the "B" trust) containing an amount up to the deceased spouse's available estate tax exemption.
 The bypass trust is irrevocable after the first death, preserving the deceased spouse's exemption amount and removing those assets from the surviving spouse's taxable estate.
-Under IRC Section 2010 and the Tax Cuts and Jobs Act (TCJA), the estate tax exemption was significantly increased, but the TCJA provisions are scheduled to sunset in 2026, potentially reducing the exemption from approximately $13.61 million to around $7 million per individual.
-This makes trust-based estate tax planning through an living trust increasingly important for married couples with substantial assets.
+Under IRC Section 2010, the Tax Cuts and Jobs Act (TCJA) doubled the estate tax exemption in 2018, and the One Big Beautiful Bill Act (OBBBA) signed on July 4, 2025 made the higher threshold permanent and raised it to $15 million per individual for 2026 (indexed for inflation annually).
+This removes the TCJA 2026 sunset that would have dropped the exemption to roughly $7 million, but AB trust planning remains valuable for couples with combined estates above the threshold or in states with separate estate taxes.
+Trust-based estate tax planning through a Revocable living trust is still critical for married couples with substantial assets.

 An alternative to the AB trust structure is reliance on the portability election, which allows the surviving spouse to claim the deceased spouse's unused estate tax exemption (the deceased spousal unused exclusion amount or DSUE) by filing an estate tax return (IRS Form 706) within nine months of the first spouse's death.
 While portability simplifies estate administration by eliminating the need for an AB trust split, it has significant limitations: it does not apply to the generation-skipping transfer (GST) tax exemption, it requires the timely filing of an estate tax return, and the unused exemption may be lost if the surviving spouse remarries and the new spouse dies first.
-For couples with assets approaching or exceeding the estate tax threshold, the AB trust structure within a joint living trust provides more robust protection.
-A comprehensive estate plan often includes a joint living trust alongside a last will and testament or pour-over will for each spouse.
+For couples with assets approaching or exceeding the estate tax threshold, the AB trust structure within a joint living trust provides stronger protection.
+A complete estate plan often includes a joint living trust alongside a Will document or pour-over will for each spouse.

-Your combined estate approaches or may exceed the estate tax exemption threshold, especially considering the scheduled TCJA sunset in 2026, and you want AB trust provisions to maximize the use of both spouses' exemptions.
+Your combined estate approaches or may exceed the federal estate tax exemption threshold ($15 million per individual for 2026 under the One Big Beautiful Bill Act, or $30 million for a married couple), and you want AB trust provisions to maximize the use of both spouses' exemptions.
+Get a quote for your joint living trust to ensure your AB provisions are optimized for the current tax environment.

 You want a single, unified estate plan that manages both community property and separate property, with clear provisions for how assets divide upon the first death and distribute after both spouses have passed.

 You have minor children or adult children from prior marriages and need a trust structure that protects the interests of all beneficiaries while providing for the surviving spouse during their lifetime.
-You should pair this with a last will and testament for guardianship designations.
+You should pair this with a Free last will for guardianship designations.

-You want to ensure seamless continuity in managing your financial affairs if one or both spouses become incapacitated, since the successor trustee can step in immediately without court intervention.
-Consider also creating a power of attorney for matters not covered by the trust.
+You want to ensure uninterrupted continuity in managing your financial affairs if one or both spouses become incapacitated, since the successor trustee can step in immediately without court intervention.
+Consider also creating a Poa document for matters not covered by the trust.

 Trust Creation and Identification